 A well-known example is a large life insurance company - no names mentioned - that has developed a brilliant front-end using proprietary software.
-However this company has ten different products online and they all have their own back-end legacy databases as well as their own middleware engines.
+However this company has ten different products online and they all have their own back-end proprietary databases as well as their own middleware engines.
 This suggests a very fragmented, quick and dirty approach towards getting a proof of concept.

 In their case, the cost of each middleware engine with its database is about \$3 Million when it comes to paying for the software license, bespoking it and deploying it on servers.
 Ten times \$3 million is \$30 Million.
-However, if a more intelligent approach were to be taken at this insurance company it would mean that there could be a unified middleware engine built for about \$6 Million and the cost of a unified datamart would be another \$9 Million.
-This suggests that as much as unifying the ten disparate eCommerce projects could save \$15 Million.
+However, if a more intelligent approach were to be taken at this insurance company it would mean that there could be a unified middleware engine built for about \$5 to \$6 Million and the cost of implementing a unified Open Source datamart would be another \$7 to \$9 Million.
+This suggests that unifying the ten disparate eCommerce projects could save as much as \$15 Million.

-Linus Torvalds, Jerry Skaggs and John Chambers
+Linus Torvalds and Jerry Skaggs